 MEDICARE INSURANCE: I do not accept Medicare.
 If you are over the age of 65 and have Medicare, please inform us so we can have you complete and sign the Medicare Opt Out Form.
 It is also available on the website for your convenience.

 MISSED APPOINTMENTS AND CANCELLATIONS: Sometimes emergencies come up.
-If I need to cancel or change an appointment time, I will give you 24 hours notice, as I know you will have reserved the time for the appointment.
-If for any reason I cannot give you 24 hours notice, I will provide our next hour free of charge to you.
-Likewise, I expect that you will give me 24 hours notice if you must cancel the appointment.
+If I need to cancel or change an appointment time, I will give you 24 hour notice, as I know you will have reserved the time for the appointment.
+If for any reason I cannot give you 24 hour notice, I will provide our next hour free of charge to you.
+Likewise, I expect that you will give me 24 hour notice if you must cancel the appointment.
 If, for any reason, you cannot let me know 24 hours in advance you will be charged the regular fee for the time reserved.

 * * * * * *